gatsbyjs/gatsby/docs/blog/2018-01-22-getting-started-gatsby-and-wordpress/index.md

 [my blog](https://amberley.blog/2018-01-18-getting-started-with-gatsby-wordpress/)
 on January 18, 2018._

-Earlier this week I began rebuilding my blog using GatsbyJS + WordPress.
+Earlier this week I began rebuilding my blog using Gatsby + WordPress.
 As I familiarized with Gatsby, I found myself flipping through a million tabs, and I thought it might be useful to summarize concepts and to aggregate links I found helpful.

 I recently decided to tackle a redo of my blog.
-I wanted to do something different and I've been hearing a lot about GatsbyJS.
+I wanted to do something different and I've been hearing a lot about Gatsby.
 A static site generator for React that I can easily pull my existing WordPress data for?
 Sold.
 I'll try it.

 I generated a new site using the [default starter](https://github.com/gatsbyjs/gatsby-starter-default) and read through what it gave me.
 Assuming you have the [Gatsby CLI](/docs/) installed, run: